 Demand-side Incentives to Mitigate Wait Times at Airport Security Checkpoints

-These interventions will be proposed to the airport in a field experiment design.
-If successful, this project can lead to a follow-up study to implement this field experiment at PIT, and assess the impact of the various interventions on passenger behaviors and security wait times.
+Engaging with the Pittsburgh International Airport to evaluate the opportunity to conduct a case study to help alleviate wait times at security checkpoints was at times a challenge because of getting access to the data.
+When data.
+Is made available from the TSA, this project can lead to a follow-up study to implement this field experiment at PIT, and assess the impact of the various interventions on passenger behaviors and security wait times.

 The project helped inform the Heinz Capstone project led by Professor Ari Lightman which looked at security/TSA wait times and its impact on overall passenger experience, as described in this article describing CMU’s partnership with the Pittsburgh Airport.